 We are dedicated to making a difference and have started gathering donations to help a few children in St. Vincent have a better chance at receiving school supplies and making a difference in their future.

-Over the past four years, with the
+Over the past five years, with the

 help of a few caring individuals, we